-Huw Price is Bertrand Russell Professor of Philosophy and a Fellow of Trinity College at the University of Cambridge.
+Huw Price was Bertrand Russell Professor of Philosophy and a Fellow of Trinity College at the University of Cambridge.

 He co-founded the Centre for the Study of Existential Risk in 2012 with Martin Rees and Jaan Tallinn.
-He is also Academic Director of the new Leverhulme Centre for the Future of Intelligence.
+He was also Academic Director of the Leverhulme Centre for the Future of Intelligence.
 Before moving to Cambridge he was ARC Federation Fellow and Challis Professor of Philosophy at the University of Sydney, where from 2002—2012 he was Director of the Centre for Time.

 “With so much at stake, we need to do a better job of understanding the risks of potentially catastrophic technologies.”

 His publications include Facts and the Function of Truth (Blackwell, 1988; 2nd. .
 OUP, forthcoming), Time’s Arrow and Archimedes’ Point (OUP, 1996), Naturalism Without Mirrors (OUP, 2011) and a range of articles in journals such as Nature, Science, Philosophical Review, Journal of Philosophy, Mind and British Journal for the Philosophy of Science.
 He is also co-editor (with Richard Corry) of Causation, Physics, and the Constitution of Reality: Russell’s Republic Revisited (OUP, 2007).
 His René Descartes Lectures (Tilburg, 2008) were recently published as Expressivism, Pragmatism and Representationalism (CUP, 2013), with commentary essays by Simon Blackburn, Robert Brandom, Paul Horwich and Michael Williams.